JackAdams/meteor-accounts-ldap/README.md

 ```
 // This filter, used with default settings for LDAP.searchField assumes that the part of the email address before the @ perfectly matches the cn value for each user
-// Overwrite this if you need a custom filter for your particular LDAP configuration
+// Overwrite this if you need a custom filter for your particular directory server configuration
 // For example if everyone has the 'mail' field set, but the bit before the @ in the email address doesn't exactly match users' cn values, you could do:
 // LDAP.filter = function (isEmailAddress, usernameOrEmail, FQDN) { return '(&(' + ((isEmailAddress) ? 'mail' : 'cn') + '=' + usernameOrEmail + ')(objectClass=user))'; }